astro-fusion/astro-blogs/20_Transit/03_Mars_Transit/200302_Mars_transit_2nd_House_from_natal_moon.md

 ---
 title: Mars transit 2nd House from natal moon
-description: |
+description:
    Mars transiting the 2nd house from the natal Moon can lead to financial losses, quarrels, and health issues, particularly related to the eyes and digestion.
-The individual may face accusations, suffer humiliation, and experience conflicts within the family, leading to mental distress."
+The individual may face accusations, suffer humiliation, and experience conflicts within the family, leading to mental distress.'
 pubDate: '2024-09-19'
 author: "Gemini 3 Pro"
 ---